rupertpupkin3060-collab/lastory/README.md

-# lastory
+# storylay
-Lastory Terms of Service and Privacy Policy
+storylay Terms of Service and Privacy Policy